 Start of course: Transfer to camp

-Typical daily routine during the Field Guide Level 1 Course
+Typical daily routine during the Apprentice Field Guide course

 Tests and final exams

 Additional notes for your Apprentice Field Guide course